VaclavDedik/jboss-seam/examples/metawidget/groovybooking/readme.txt

 =====================================

-This is the Hotel Booking example implemented in Groovy Beans and Hibernate JPA and uses Metawidget to dynamically generate the forms.
+This is the Hotel Booking example implemented in Groovy Beans and Hibernate JPA and uses Metawidget to dynamically generate the forms at runtime.

 This application runs on JBoss AS, but is deployed as a WAR rather than an EAR.
 Thus, you prefix all the typical targets (explode, restart, unexplode) with